Vijay Hazare Trophy: Format

+The current format consists of 38 teams divided into 4 elite groups and 1 plate group.
+The elite groups have 8 teams while the plate group has 6.
 After playing each team in the group once, the five winners and the best performing runner-up qualify for the quarter final stage directly, while the four other runners-up play in the preliminary quarter finals.
 The two winners of pre-quarter finals join the remaining six teams in the quarter final stage.
-In the 2015–16 to 2017–18 seasons, the zonal groups were replaced with four groups of seven each.